Fabric – a creative leadership programme for the city

 Read insights from the ‘One Year On’ event which happened in November 2018 – celebrating and reflecting on ‘one year on’ since the launch of Dundee’s Creative Industries Strategy.

-Read insights from last session which happened in March and focused on Environment.
+Read insights from fourth session which happened in March 2019 and focused on Environment.

 What is Fabric?